 "Well, I see Tony over at Mariano's once in a while..."

 I was interrupted by my brother-in-law, who said, "That's not what she means."

 Not what she means?
 Did I miss something?
 How strong was that martini?
 (Please keep in mind that these are Anthony's relatives, not mine.
 Mine have their own issues and aren't nearly as much fun.)

 It turns out that, to my sister-in-law, "contact with the family" means visits from the dead.

-It took me a minute to get my bearings.
-But only a minute.
-This is the stuff of daily conversation in Italian families, and it's important to keep the tone light.
+I don't know why I was surprised.
+This is a common topic of daily conversation in Italian families.
+It's important to keep the tone light.
 Bonus points if the story involves twins.
 Triple bonus if you can tell it in italiano, so you don't scare the kids.